Management EffectivenessPerformance Management

 Let’s be fair.
 The 80/20 rule isn’t idiotic in itself; it’s the uncritical, dogmatic application that deserves ridicule.
 When used as a prompt for reflection (“Where are my leverage points?”), It can be useful.
 When it becomes a substitute for analysis or critical thinking, it turns into a strategic liability.

 If you’re serious about transformation, performance, or innovation, ditch the lazy math.
 Strategy demands nuance, not numerology.
-The next time someone invokes the 80/20 rule, ask them to critically rationalize it.
-Odds are, they can’t, and that’s the real idiocy.
+Stop worshipping ratios, start thinking critically.